dadoedo/blog/README.md

 Starting project for presentation and tinkering purposes.

+- Symfony 6.3.8
+- PHP 8.1
+- PostgreSQL
+- EasyAdmin 4.8

 Main Idea - A Portal for Companies to search for candidates.
-API + WebApp.
-Probably EasyAdmin later.

 - SIT Single Table inheritance User -> (Company, Candidate)
 - PHP8 properties
 - M to N Bidirectional Relationship between Candidates and Skills
+- Enum for Company size (PHP 8.1+)
+- Traits for repeatable fields in CRUD controllers

 ---
 Setup